Chapter 3362-3 Admissions, Housing and Assessment

 (iii) have been convicted of a felony or were found responsible for an offense as a juvenile which would be a felony if committed by an adult and have not completed their associated sentence, probation, and/or parole, whichever applicable.

 (b) The university may exclude other individuals from university housing based upon health, safety and/or conduct reasons in accordance with procedures and/or guidelines approved by the president.

 (D) Terms and conditions for student residents

 As a condition to living in student housing, students will be required to agree to requirements established by the university, which may be in the form of a housing contract.
 Failure to fully and accurately complete the contract may be a reason to exclude a student for university housing.
-The housing contract form shall be approved by the vice president for finance and administration.
+The housing contract form shall be approved by the for finance and administration.